Agriculture and machinery

 Profitable and sustainable livestock production

 Our goal is for Swedish livestock production to be able to grow and become more profitable.
 Right now, we are seeing a growing interest in Swedish reared meat and dairy products and a big focus on the climate impact of livestock production.
 We also see a growing interest in the production and use of domestic feed commodities.
 Ahead of this year’s call for proposals, we are particularly interested in projects that deliver new knowledge about the nutrition of recruitment livestock and health in dairy herds.
 We would also like to see practical feed trials for pigs.
 We also see a clear need to gain more knowledge about feed appraisal, especially for grain and roughage.
-For example, there is a lack of more in-depth knowledge about the differing protein properties of grain types.
+For example, there is a lack of more in-depth knowledge about protein quality parameters in different grain varieties.
 Problems with toxins and anti-nutritional substances in different feed commodities also have high priority.
 Here for instance, there are opportunities with new process technology and effective additives.
 Within organic poultry production, we are looking for new and effective methionine sources that enable us to reduce the total amount of protein in feed without interfering with production.
 One prioritised sustainability challenge is to reduce methane emissions from dairy and meat production.